SAP-samples/teched2023-AI284v/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/add-field.png)

-For each custom field, you've to enter name and data type.
+For each custom field, you've to enter field name and data type.
 The available data types are `string`, `number`, `date`, `discount`, `currency`, and `country/region`.
 Default extractors aren't available for custom documents.
-Adding a description is optional.
+Adding a field label (user-friendly name) and a description is optional.

 As your first header field, add the child name in the birth certificate.